BetonQuest/BetonQuest/docs/Documentation/Compatibility.md

 ### Chat Interceptor: `packet`

-Intercept pretty much anything sent to the player by intercepting packets sent to them.
+Intercepts pretty much anything sent to the player by intercepting packets sent to them.
 This can be enabled by default by setting the `default_interceptor` to `packet` in config.yml or per conversation by setting `interceptor` to `packet` in the top level of the conversation.

 ### Freeze players: 'freeze'
 This event allows you to freeze player for the given amount of ticks: